josephdattilo03/Assassin/README.md

-# Assassin (this site is still being constructed, so it may be buggy.)
+# Assassin (This site is still being constructed, so it may be buggy.)

 ### A minimalist flask website that allows users to create and run their own Assassin games.